 We can all agree there are many important elements to a housing structure, but your roof is probably the most important.
 Changing temperatures, snow accumulation, large amounts of rain, ice dams and high winds can all cause major damage to condominiums, townhomes and single-family homes.
-These harsh weather conditions can create all sorts of problems, from minor leaks to major cave-ins that can cost a condominium corporation thousands to repair.
-Heavy snowfalls have been the cause of several roof collapses in recent years throughout Alberta.
-So, before we get into the nitty gritty of preventative roof maintenance for condominiums and townhomes, let’s start with roofing basics.
+These harsh weather conditions can create all sorts of problems, from minor leaks to major cave-ins that can cost an association thousands to repair.
+So, before we get into the nitty gritty of preventative roof maintenance for Chicagoland’s condominiums and townhomes, let’s start with roofing basics.

-A proactive residential management company, with the right combination of knowledge, experience and vendor network can help a condo board mitigate risk by developing a roof preventative maintenance plan.
+A proactive property management company, with the right combination of knowledge, experience and vendor network can help an association board mitigate risk by developing a roof preventative maintenance plan.

 - Regular, professional cleaning (especially on condominium buildings and flat roofs)

 - Frequently check seals for cracking and connection points between the roof and accessories

 - Having a comprehensive inspection checklist that documents:

 - Removing debris and blockages from downspouts and scuppers

 - Caulking terminations and pipe seals as needed

 It’s best to inspect your roof regularly, but at minimum, have a qualified vendor conduct a thorough inspection before the winter weather hits and again in the spring to assess any damage that might have been caused during harsh winter elements.
 In the years where the Illinois weather isn’t that bad, the fact is that your roof is also worn down from the sun’s heat and ultraviolet (UV) rays, so the board should never consider skipping an inspection.

 It is inevitable that your roof and its accessories will get dirty from being exposed to the environment.
 Without the proper maintenance, roof damage can escalate quickly and end up costing your association more money and headaches.